 At any time, when authors notice a significant error or uncertainty, they should report the error or uncertainty to the editor.

-Energy, Environment and Storage Journal (ENENSTRG) is archived in some libraries in print and electronically in “DergiPark” system and various indexes.
+Energy, Environment and Storage Journal (EES) is archived electronically in some libraries and various indexes.
 In case the journal ends its publishing life for any reason, the articles published in the past can be found here.